Tampa Bay Storm: Head coaches

-Staff

 Cheerleaders

 The Storm created an official cheerleading squad called the "Storm Cheerleaders."

 Radio and television

 The Tampa Bay Storm games were broadcast on Storm Radio, which was on 1250-AM WHNZ.
 The final radio play-by-play announcer was Darek Sharp, who was also a producer and broadcaster for AM 620 WDAE, and the radio color commentator was Ian Beckles.